 In 2012, Chevrolet made a triumphant return to the Verizon IndyCar Series after a seven-year hiatus.
-Over the past five seasons, the Chevrolet IndyCar 2.2-liter, V-6 direct-injected, turbocharged engine has amassed 57 victories, 61 Verizon P1 pole awards, two Indianapolis 500 wins, four driver championships and five consecutive manufacturer titles (2012-16).
+Over the past six seasons, the Chevrolet IndyCar 2.2-liter, V-6 direct-injected, turbocharged engine has amassed 67 victories, 74 Verizon P1 pole awards, two Indianapolis 500 wins, five driver championships and six consecutive manufacturer titles (2012-17).

 Indy car racing is in Chevrolet’s DNA.
 A legacy of racing competition runs deep in Chevrolet’s 100-plus-year history, dating to co-founder Louis Chevrolet’s passion for racing automobiles.
 In the early days, the three Chevrolet brothers – Louis, Arthur and Gaston – drove in the Indianapolis 500, and the state-of-the-art machines they designed and built won back-to-back races in 1920 and 1921.
 Gaston won as the driver in 1920 and Louis as the owner in 1921.

-Fundamental elements in the 2017 engine package are direct injection, turbocharging and the use of renewable E85 ethanol fuel, which are key technologies in several powerful and fuel-efficient Chevrolet production cars and trucks.
-Chevrolet uses the knowledge gained from its motorsports programs to build better cars and powertrains.
+Fundamental elements in the 2018 Chevrolet engine package are direct injection, turbocharging and the use of renewable E85 ethanol fuel, which are key technologies in several powerful and fuel-efficient Chevrolet production cars and trucks.
+Chevrolet uses the knowledge gained from its motorsports programs to build better cars, trucks, sport utility vehicles and powertrains.
 Technology transfer is a key component to Chevrolet’s racing programs.

 The Chevrolet teams and drivers will again have an opportunity to bring home the hardware in the shadows of Chevrolet’s world headquarters as Chevrolet will once again sponsor the Detroit Belle Isle Grand Prix doubleheader the weekend of June 2-4.